 Top 10 Things to Do in Pompeii

-Travel Tips for Naples
+Travel Tips for Pompeii

 The best time to visit Pompeii will all depend on your preferences; If you want to see the city under the heat of the sun then during the summer months is for you.
 If you are more interested in a relaxed sightseeing tour or want to do more activities then April, May, September and early October are better-suited weather wise.
 Those months are also ideal months for going on private tours as they are less crowded and cheaper.